KishoreKammela/JobBoardly/docs/admin-features.md

 ### 2.1.
 Admin Dashboard

 The central hub for all administrative tasks, accessible after logging in via the Admin Login page.
 The dashboard presents a tabbed interface for organized management.
+All critical actions (status changes, deletions) are protected by confirmation modals to prevent accidental changes.

 - **Quick Moderation Cards (Dashboard Overview):**